HSAI LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Hesai Group ("Hesai" or the "Company") (NASDAQ: HSAI) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Hesai Group ("Hesai" or the "Company") ( HSAI) of a class action securities lawsuit.

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Hesai investors who were adversely affected by alleged securities fraud.
-This lawsuit is on behalf of investors who purchased Hesai Group securities pursuant and/or traceable to the registration statement and related prospectus issued in connection with Hesai's February 2023 initial public offering.
-Follow the link below to get more information and be contacted by a member of our team:

 HSAI investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.